Majsan-T/MajaTingWorks/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/your-feature`
+2. Create a feature branch: `git checkout -b feature/your-feature`
 3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature`
+4. Push to your branch: `git push origin feature/your-feature`
 5. Open a Pull Request

 ---

 ## 🗒️ To-do

-1. Unsubscribe as user / subscriber
+1. Unsubscribe as user/subscriber – Done
-2. Date- / time-handling needs some adjustments for posted_at and updated_at
+2. Refine date/time handling for `posted_at` and `updated_at`
-3. Localize
+3. Localization support

 ---